ccoutant/dwarf-locations/chapter2-diffs.md

     The `DW_OP_implicit_value` operation specifies an immediate value using two operands: an unsigned LEB128 length, followed by a sequence of bytes of the given length that contain the value.
-    <span class="add">A location is formed for an implicit
+    <span class="add">A location `L` is formed for a block of implicit
-    storage bank which contains the given byte sequence.
-The offset of the implicit location is set to 0, and is pushed onto the stack.</span>
+    storage which contains the given byte sequence.
+    The offset of `L` is set to 0, and `L` is pushed onto the stack.</span>

 1. `DW_OP_stack_value`
     The `DW_OP_stack_value`